 - $1,000 from muni bond interest

 I designed this question carefully to cover several calculations.
-Less than 85% of Social Security is taxable.
-The income consists of ordinary income, tax-exempt income, and investment income taxed at preferential rates.
-Ordinary income goes across two tax brackets.
-So does investment income.
+Slightly less than 85% of Social Security is taxable in this case.
+AI has to know how to calculate the exact taxable amount, and not just make a straight 85% of Social Security taxable.
+The gross income consists of ordinary income, tax-exempt income, and investment income taxed at preferential rates.
+The ordinary income component goes across two tax brackets.
+So does the investment income.
 One deduction is above-the-line, and the other is below-the-line.

 I added these instructions to encourage AI to get the latest tax numbers from the IRS: